Wrist Pain Relief · Liverpool City Centre

 Wrist pain is one of the most misdiagnosed joint problems we see.
 Two people can describe almost identical symptoms and have completely different conditions, with completely different treatment needs.
-"RSI" and "wrist strain" get used as catch-all labels that often don't reflect what's actually going on.
+RSI and wrist strain get used as catch-all labels that often do not reflect what is actually going on.

 The good news: once we have the right diagnosis, most wrist conditions respond well to focused physiotherapy.